-Update: Upon adulthood, Now he appears to try to find a new place to eliminate outside of the first floor and away from his litter box.
+Update: Upon adulthood, now he appears to try to find a new place to eliminate outside of the first floor and away from his litter box.
 While his pee seems to stay in the proper location, the poop keeps ending up on the floor of the cage, strangely around the same times.

 Some people have problems with the males spraying, and sometimes troublesome male behavior is curved with neutering.
-My genet is not neutered, and so far I've never witnessed the spraying.
+My genet is not neutered, and so far, I've never witnessed the spraying.

-One may want to re-consider what they feed cats and dogs if they prefer the former; domesticated cats may have evolved, but their physiology hasn’t.
+One may want to reconsider what they feed cats and dogs if they prefer the former; domesticated cats may have evolved, but their physiology hasn’t.
 Always continue to do research on complex topics like pet nutrition.

 A genet has similar dietary requirements to that of felines, including their high taurine, low carbohydrate needs.
-It would be a good idea if using commercial food to choose a high quality ‘organic’ food with human-grade ingredients.
+It would be a good idea if using commercial food to choose a high-quality ‘organic’ food with human-grade ingredients.

 Giving carnivorous animals access to prey with the bones intact is particularly important for proper dental health, so attempt to incorporate this into all captive carnivorous diets.
 Genets eat reptiles, insects, birds, and small mammals in the wild.
 Some of this can be found frozen in reptile supply shops.
-A mix of ‘high quality’ cat or ferret food, whole prey, eggs, and some fruits and vegetables should be a sufficient diet to start with.
+A mix of ‘high-quality’ cat or ferret food, whole prey, eggs, and some fruits and vegetables should be a sufficient diet to start with.

 Always know exactly what you’re feeding any pet, and understand the nutritional composition while keeping the food items varied.
 This will help to prevent the onset of diet-related illness.
 Neonates can be given kitten milk sold at pet stores and ‘pate’ cat food for weaning.
 The weaning process can be lengthy compared to other mammals.

 Many exotic pets are being banned in many states.
-I believe genets often dodge the bullet because not many people know what they are or that they exist in the pet trade (bans of exotics are often enforced by ignorant legislators).
+I believe genets often dodge the bullet because not many people know what they are or that they exist in the pet trade (bans on exotics are often enforced by ignorant legislators).

 However, many states do consider them wildlife.
 No matter what you’re told, be sure to check with your state’s Department of Agriculture, and then check with your county, neighborhood association, and any other relevant parties/jurisdictions.